petersenpeter/CellExplorer/docs/interface/preferences.md

 ---
 # Preferences
 {: .no_toc}
 Allows the user to customize the Cell Explorer.
-Preferences are located in CellExplorer_Preferences.m.
+Preferences are located in `CellExplorer_Preferences.m`.

 ### Display settings
 1. customCellPlotIn1-6 :